dndubins/ATtiny85/ATtiny85sleeps/README.md

-ATtiny85sleeps.ino is yet another example sketch on sleep modes for the ATtiny85.
+ATtiny85sleeps.ino is yet another example sketch to activate interrupt and watchdog sleep modes for the ATtiny85.
 These are all over the place!
 Still, it took quite a lot of fiddling to get my code just right.

 Normally with a microprocessor plugged in to a laptop with a USB cable, you typically might not care about conserving power.
 However, the ATtiny chips are so small that they are fantastic for battery-powered projects.
 Since an MCU spends most of its time waiting anyway, it makes sense to put it to sleep rather than to have it wasting precious battery life in a delay() statement.
 In deep sleep mode, the ATtiny85 uses only about 85 microamps.
 This means that your battery-powered project really doesn't even need a power switch - you can put it to sleep instead.